Being a hybrid of the wild Asian Leopard cat, Bengals have certain specific requirements.

 There are a variety of leashes to choose from; one viable option is the “bungee” leash which stretches and allows some leeway for your cat to wander.

-Step 2: Letting your Bengal cat get used to seeing the harness
+Step 2: Let your Bengal cat get used to seeing the harness

 Cats aren’t used to being confined by a jacket.
 In fact, that’s the last thing they want.

 You need to understand that your Bengal cat would probably hate wearing the harness at first.
-Even making it used to the harness is a task in its own.
+Even making it used to the harness is a task on its own.

 Put the harness close to its food bowl and let it stay for a couple of days.